 In bringing all these people together and building network that works in a collaborative way we aim to support and promote other small businesses like our own, as well as supporting community projects and offering rural employment.

 Providing a friendly service and amazing products and experiences in a fun, sustainable environment is incredibly important to us.
 We have followed in the footsteps of The Original Hut Company when creating The Hub.

 Our Core Values

-Our core values are to promote and support local businesses.
 We try to operate with minimal impact to the environment.
-We do this in a few different ways;
+This is done in a few different ways;

-- We try to use local products wherever possible including supporting local butchers, cheese makers, wine makers and many more.
+We try to use local products wherever possible including supporting local butchers, cheese makers, wine producers and many more.

 We have worked with various local charities such as the Egg Tooth Project as well as St Michaels Hospice and Rwanda Aid.
 The Egg Tooth Project is an organisation filled with talented practitioners who have dedicated their lives to helping deprived young people in our local area.
 We have held St Michaels Hospices’ Summer Fayre for the past 2 years!

 Since opening in 2016 we have only used Birchall Tea.
 This isn’t just out of taste – although it is delicious – but also because we care about where our money goes.
 It would be easy for us to purchase cheaper teabags, but we’re not all about the profit here.
 We want to make a difference.
 Birchall Tea ensures their products are sustainably sourced in a manner which respects both the tea but also the tea producers.
 Further to this they have also implemented an ecosystem programme and spent time planting indigenous trees in the area.